-Leslie Daff, JD, MBA, is a State Bar Certified Legal Specialist in Estate Planning, Probate and Trust Law, a designation earned by fewer than 100 of the approximately 15,000 licensed... more
+Leslie Daff, JD, MBA, is a State Bar Certified Legal Specialist in Estate Planning, Probate and Trust Law, a designation earned by fewer than 100 of the 15,000 licensed attorneys in... more

-Leslie Daff, JD, MBA, is a State Bar Certified Legal Specialist in Estate Planning, Probate and Trust Law, a designation earned by fewer than 100 of the approximately 15,000 licensed attorneys in the County.
-Formerly with 1,000-attorney international law firm Brobeck, Phleger & Harrison LLP and regional law firms Best Best & Krieger LLP and Palmieri, Tyler, Weiner, Wilhelm & Waldron LLP, she ... view profile
+Leslie Daff, JD, MBA, is a State Bar Certified Legal Specialist in Estate Planning, Probate and Trust Law, a designation earned by fewer than 100 of the 15,000 licensed attorneys in the County.
+Formerly with 1,000-attorney international law firm Brobeck, Phleger & Harrison LLP and regional law firms Best Best & Krieger LLP and Palmieri, Tyler, Weiner, Wilhelm & Waldron LLP, she founded Estate... view profile

 Probate is the legal process used to carry out a person's will after their death; a probate attorney advises you on how to perform the steps in the process.
 In general, once you have identified and collected the dead person's belongings, including their money, property, and other assets, you pay the person's debts and taxes.
 Once all debts have been paid, you distribute their money and property according to the language of the will.
 If there is no will, the laws of the state where the dead person lived control how the property is distributed.
 A probate attorney helps you plan what happens to your property when you die, as they can probate wills and act as your probate court estate representative.
 A probate attorney also represents family members and beneficiaries wishing to challenge wills.